kovacsge11/msc-onlab2/README.md

 ## Added key actions
 - With key K you can change whether you want surface-keeping insertion or not (the latter is the default).
 - With key E you can change whether you want insertions at any given point of an edge (this is the default) or at the half of the edge.
+- With key 4 you can do fitting of a 4x4 Bezier, transforming it with insertions to match the original and see the differences between the control points of the original and the newly transformed on the original in color-coding.

 ## Rule checking
 According to the publication [T-Splines and T-NURCCs by Sederberg et al. 2003](https://www.researchgate.net/publication/234827617_T-splines_and_T-NURCCs) two rules of T-mesh have to be checked in order to validate the correctness of the topology.